laurilehmijoki/learn-reactive-programming-with-bacon.js/flatMap.md

 Above, we changed a stream of strings into a stream of HTTP responses.
 We could not have done that with `map`, because `map` only allows us to change the values *in the stream*.
-In contrast, `flatMap` allowed us to change the structure of the stream from strings to HTTP responses.
+In contrast, `flatMap` allowed us to spawn a new stream from each event in the `searchInputs` stream.

 ### Exercise: `flatMap`